-In this 30 second introduction to his presentation on mob programming, Woody Zuill describes the just sharing principle:
+In this 30 second introduction to his presentation on mob programming, Woody Zuill expresses an idea that we're now calling the just sharing principle:

 The first time I talked about [the practice I'm about to present], people seemed to be wanting to know what they should do.
 And I don't believe I can tell anybody what they should do.
 I can't tell you what you should do.
 So I really go along with this quote from Peter Block.
 I'm not here to tell you how or whether you should do this.
 I'm telling you why we did it, and how we did it.
 And then you can decide for yourself what you want to do.
 I think there's a lot of good in [the practice I'm about to present] and that's why I'm sharing it.